marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: noreturn function attribute, functions that never return

-.. gcc-attr:: noreturn
+.. fn-attr:: noreturn

   A few standard library functions, such as ``abort`` and ``exit``, cannot return.
 GCC knows this automatically.
 Some programs define their own functions that never return.
-You can declare them :gcc-attr:`noreturn` to tell the compiler this fact.
+You can declare them :fn-attr:`noreturn` to tell the compiler this fact.
 For example,

   .. code-block:: c++